-- a) provides a basic method for analyzing and ranking the identified hazards, including identification of geographic areas and populations at risk to specific hazards - b) establishes priorities for planning for those hazards receiving a high ranking of significance - c) was conducted in accordance with guidance from the Ulster County Emergency Management Office, and the New York State Emergency Management Office - d) after completion, it is to be submitted to the Ulster County Emergency Management Office.
+- a) provides a basic method for analyzing and ranking the identified hazards, including identification of geographic areas and populations at risk to specific hazards - b) establishes priorities for planning for those hazards receiving a high ranking of significance e) The rating and ranking results of the hazard analysis are found in Attachment # 1.

+- c) was conducted in accordance with guidance from the Ulster County Emergency Management Office, and the New York State Emergency Management Office - d) after completion, it is to be submitted to the Ulster County Emergency Management Office.